 The entire team is aware that their Monday morning account pitch is riding on a successful Sunday night moon landing.

-By then the public had been following the progress of the Apollo 11 mission for several days.
-The folksy yet technical patter of the walkie-talkie-like banter between ground control and the astronauts (“Tranquility base here.”/”Tranquility, we copy you here on the ground.”) had by then made its way into the popular psyche, where it remains to this day.
+By then the public had been following the progress of the Apollo 11 mission for days.
+The folksy yet technical jargon of the walkie-talkie-like banter between ground control and the astronauts (“Tranquility base here.”/”Tranquility, we copy you here on the ground.”) had by then made its way into the popular psyche, where it remains to this day.

 Meanwhile, back in New York, Bert is watching the moon landing from his couch, decked out in his kimono.
 Seated next to him is Hattie the housekeeper.
 There is no vacuum cleaner this time.
 The two of them stare intently at the television like they’re posing for Grant Wood’s American Gothic.